3D domino tilings: irregular disks and connected components under flips: Definitions

 We now attach the 2-cells.
 First, attach a disk to each loop by wrapping its boundary twice around the loop, so that the result is a projective plane.
+In other words, each loop is homotopically equivalent to a circle $f$, and we attach a disk via the map $f*f$.
 For instance, see Figure~\ref{fig:loops}.

 The other 2-cells are attached injectively to certain bigons and quadrilaterals.
 Notice that a bigon consists of two distinct disjoint plugs $p_1$ and $p_2$ connected by two edges representing distinct tilings of $\D \smallsetminus \text{int}(p_1 \cup p_2)$.
 We attach a disk to each bigon whose edges correspond to tilings which differ by a single flip, as in Figure~\ref{fig:horflip}.